12 Best Treatments for Your Lawn

-If you want healthy grass, you have to apply the best lawn treatments.
-From fertilization to leaf removal, dethatching, regular mowing, and pest and weed control, these lawn care tasks can transform your average lawn into the best-looking lawn on the block.
+If you want healthy grass, it starts with mowing, but there’s a lot more work involved.
+From fertilization to leaf removal, dethatching, regular mowing, and pest and weed control, these 12 lawn care tasks can transform your average lawn into the best-looking lawn on the block.

 Beyond mowing and watering, proper lawn care includes practices you may not know.
 We’ve gathered them all in one place.